Jubobs/cv/README.md

 ### "Funemployed", [Republic of Work][row], Cork (May 2018 - now)

+* Upskilling in areas of interest (Go, Google Cloud, etc.)
+* Working on personal projects including
+    * [`usrname`][usrname]: a Go library for checking the validity and availability of a prospective username across a multitude of social-media sites
+    * a (yet unnamed) personal-productivity Web app
+* Blogging (mostly about Go, so far)

 ### [Poppulo](https://www.poppulo.com/), Cork (Feb.
 2016 - Mar.
 2018)

 * Software Engineer